-- (1) The rear spring damper units are only fitted at this point if the standard roll over bar is to be installed. - (2) If the track day roll over bar or roll cage is to be installed do not install the spring damper units yet, refer to Section 16.
+(1) The rear spring damper units are only fitted at this point if the standard roll over bar is to be installed.

+(2) If the track day roll over bar or roll cage is to be installed do not install the spring damper units yet, refer to Section 16.

-- 12 Insert a sleeve into the top bush of the damper unit (close coils of spring are at the top), align the top bush with the top mounting and insert the top mounting bolt (4) through the access holes provided in the seat back panel.
-Tighten to 54 Nm once the spring damper unit has been attached to the De Dion tube. - 13 The lower spring damper mounting is secured to the threaded boss welded to the underside of the De Dion tube.
-Pass bolt (3) through spring washer (16), plain washer (13), the spring damper unit and plain washer and secure to the De Dion tube.
-Tighten to 54 Nm.
+12 Insert a sleeve into the top bush of the damper unit (close coils of spring are at the top), align the top bush with the top mounting and insert the top mounting bolt (2) through the access holes provided in the seat back panel.
+Tighten to 54 Nm once the spring damper unit has been attached to the De Dion tube.